mozey/go-passwordless-sqlite/README.md

 # go-passwordless-sqlite

-Inspired by `johnsto/go-passwordless`, see this [fork with SQLite support](https://github.com/mozey/go-passwordless).
-This repo might introduce backwards incompatible changes.
+Inspired by [johnsto/go-passwordless](https://github.com/johnsto/go-passwordless), see [fork with SQLite support](https://github.com/mozey/go-passwordless).
+This repo might introduce incompatible changes.

 This library can be used for passwordless auth.
 That is done by sending a link that includes a secret token to the user.
 If the user can receive and click the link it proves ownership of e.g. an email address, social media account, or phone number